janobrist/3D-scene-and-human-capture/Readme.md

 # FAQs

-### 1. Can I run OpenPose indentently from EasyMocap?
+### 1. Can I run OpenPose independently from EasyMocap?

 EasyMocap uses OpenPose to estimate 2D joint locations (keypoints), which it calls in `scripts/preprocess/preprocess/extract_video.py`.
 This function supports additionaly flags which are not included in the Demo, namely `--handface` for hand and face keypoint generation (currently separate calls to each functionality not supported) and `--render` to generate images with a 2D skeleton of the keypoint overlaid.
 Both functions increase computational resources significantly.